cda-tum/mqt-dasqa/README.md

 - [ ] Save output of Metal design as Python script using [DesignPlanar.to_python_script](https://qiskit.org/documentation/metal/stubs/qiskit_metal.designs.DesignPlanar.to_python_script.html#qiskit_metal.designs.DesignPlanar.to_python_script).
 Potentially, we don't need a GUI opened.
 If this is possible, then we can give an option to the user, to either open the GUI and/or generate a Python script containing their design.

-- [ ] The Design class can be refactored to follow a creational pattern, i.e: Factory, AbstractFactory, Builder etc. Refer [here](https://refactoring.guru/design-patterns/creational-patterns).
+- [ ] The Design class can be refactored to follow a creational pattern, i.e: Factory, AbstractFactory, Builder etc. to make it more extensible and modular.
+Refer [here](https://refactoring.guru/design-patterns/creational-patterns).
 The steps to construct a layout can be harmonized into a series of steps defined in an interface that can be implemented by different concrete implementation classes.
 The idea is to support various Metal designs and possibly other hardware designer backend seamlessly in the future.

 - [ ] Add better progress indicator for the steps using progress indicators, i.e: [tqdm](https://github.com/tqdm/tqdm).
 Currently, some steps such as generating qubit frequencies takes time and there is no indicator on the progress.